Does physical activity have special benefits for people with autism?

 Meanwhile, we hope that our encouraging findings will inspire fitness practitioners, physical-education teachers and parents to engage children, teens and adults with autism in a wide range of activities.
 The benefits appear to be tremendous.

-PART TWO: Autism-friendly strategies for encouraging physical activity
+Autism-friendly strategies for encouraging physical activity

 Research and our clinical experience have helped us understand and address many autism-related barriers to enjoyable participation in physical activity.